helenzhou6/hackernews_upvote_predictor/README.md

 3. Run `cbow.py` to run the CBOW code
 4. Run `clean_data.py` which will read the above parquet file, and then extract the feature data of how many days the user has existed, title data, as well as the target data (the upvote score)
 5. Run `predict_model_second_stage.py` that will train another model on the feature of how many days since the user has been created + title to give final output (score prediction)
+- This will output the loss functions for each run

 ## How to make changes to the codebase
 1. Ensure you are on the main branch `git checkout main`